ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 The orange partitioning consists of several segments of a linear domain.
 As a consequence, a list of offsets and local sizes have to be provided.
-In this example, each process contains 2 consecutive segments of 2 points
+In this example, each process contains 2 consecutive segments of 2 points.
 ::
     size = comp.get_localcomm_size()
     rank = comp.get_localcomm_rank()